tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     GO
     ```

-6. Select **Execute** on the toolbar to run the query.
+6. Select **Execute** on the toolbar to run the query

 7. In the query results, observe the `Size_MB` value of the table before and after the creation of the clustered ColumnStore index.
 The first value is the size before the index was created, and the second value is the size after the ColumnStore index was created.

     ![The SSMS results pane is displayed, with the size of the ColumnStore_FactResellerSales table highlighted both before and after the creation of the clustered ColumnStore index.](media/ssms-query-results-columnstore-factresellersales-size.png "ColumnStore_FactResellerSales size query results")

-8. Create a new query window by selecting **New Query** from the toolbar, and select **Include Actual Execution Plan** by selecting its button in the toolbar.
+8. Create a new query window by selecting **New Query** from the toolbar, and select **Include Actual Execution Plan** by selecting its button in the toolbar

     ![The Include Actual Execution Plan icon is highlighted on the New Query the toolbar.](./media/ssms-toolbar-include-actual-execution-plan.png "Select the Include Actual Execution Plan")

-9. Paste the queries below into the new query window, and select **Execute** on the toolbar.
+9. Paste the queries below into the new query window, and select **Execute** on the toolbar

     ```sql
     SELECT productkey, salesamount